-The Branford Board of Education (the "Board") will develop and implement an all-hazards district security and safety plan with a school-specific annex for each school within the district Branford Public Schools (the "District") or a school security and safety plan for each school within the district District (together, "School Security and Safety Plans" to bolster their existing emergency preparedness, response capability and school safety and security measures and to best meet address all-hazards threats.
+The Branford Board of Education (the "Board") will develop and implement an all-hazards security and safety plan with a school-specific annex for each school within the Branford Public Schools (the "District")or a school security and safety plan for each school within the District (together, "School Security and Safety Plans" to bolster existing emergency preparedness, response capability and school safety and security measures and to address all-hazards threats.

-School Security and safety plans Safety Plans will be based on the school security and safety plan standards developed by the Connecticut Department of Emergency Services and Public Protection and will adhere to ("DESPP"), the Guidance to K-12 Public Schools Pertaining to Immigration Activities developed by the Connecticut State Department of Education ("CSDE"), and other applicable requirements of state law.
+School Security and Safety Plans will be based on the school security and safety plan standards developed by the Connecticut Department of Emergency Services and Public Protection ("DESPP"), the Guidance to K-12 Public Schools Pertaining to Immigration Activities developed by the Connecticut State Department of Education ("CSDE"), and other applicable requirements.